Vyshnavi1215/Collections-in-java/README.md

  It defines several classes and interfaces which are used to define a collection.

- Collection is not a new concept, it is alo there in other languages
+ Collection is not a new concept, it is also present in other languages

  In java it is collection and in C++ it is Container